Edgio

 Example:

-Setting the URL path(s) option to the following value allows Edgio Security to inspect any request whose URL path starts with /marketing/:
+Setting the URL path(s) option to /marketing/* allows Edgio Security to inspect any request whose URL path starts with /marketing/.

-The following sample request will match the above pattern:
+The following sample request matches the above pattern:

 https://cdn.example.com/marketing/mycampaign/image.png